 Some items within a Treeview support drag and drop functionality.
-Typically this will move them, copy them or connect them together.
-For example, dragging an attribute from the Treeview onto a View window assigns the selected attribute to the selected object in that window.
+Typically this will move them, copy them or connect them together within the treeview.

+Dragging an attribute from the Treeview onto selected objects in the View window assigns the selected attribute to the selected objects in that window.